Shrikantmangalam1/EDA_Project_Titanic/README.md

 ❤️ Connect With Me

 If you find this project useful, feel free to ⭐ star the repo!
-For suggestions or collaboration:

-📧 Email: shrikantmangalam2002@gmail.com
+📧 Email:
+shrikantmangalam2002@gmail.com

-💼 LinkedIn: www.linkedin.com/in/shrikant-mangalam-75148126a
+💼 LinkedIn:
+www.linkedin.com/in/shrikant-mangalam-75148126a